imranakhtar373/SALARY_APP/README.md

 under you will find the education level and then you will put on the number of year (experienced)

-# Page 2 :- the graph page
+## Page 2 :- the graph page
 .
 In this page you will get the number of graphs showing the exact percentage and raising of salaries by years.
+. a PIE CHART
+.
+A LINE GRAPH

+## BUGS :-
+2 issues were detected
+one was in streamlit and second one was in THE ML MODEL

+. streamlit issue resolved √
+.
+ML model issue resolved √